The Best Molasses Cookies

 Too much baking powder or baking soda can also make cookies spread too much.
 That is why you must follow the recipe correctly.

-yes, you need to chill these cookies for at least 2 hours or they will spread too much.
-If you do not want to chill the cookies I suggest you use my recipe for old fashion soft molasses cookies as they do not need to be chilled.
+Yes, you need to chill these cookies for at least 2 hours, or they will spread too much.
+If you do not want to chill the cookies, I suggest you use my recipe for old-fashioned soft molasses cookies, as they do not need to be chilled.

-These recipes have a good shelf life as a dough as well as cookies.
-The dough, if wrapped well, can stay in the fridge for 3 to 4 days before baking.
+These recipes, such as dough and cookies, have a good shelf life.
+If wrapped well, the dough can stay in the fridge for 3 to 4 days before baking.

 The BEST Molasses Cookie